firebase/FirebaseUI-iOS/README.md

 FirebaseArray | Keeps an array synchronized to a Firebase query FirebaseDataSource | Generic superclass to create a custom data source

-For a more in-depth explanation of each of the above, check the usage instructions below:
+For a more in-depth explanation of each of the above, check the usage instructions below or read the [docs](https://firebaseui.firebaseapp.com/docs/ios/index.html).

 ### FirebaseTableViewDataSource